 The carrying value of intangible assets attributable to each reporting unit is reviewed by management, at least annually, to determine if the facts and circumstances suggest that they may be impaired.
 In the insurance brokerage industry, it is common for agencies or customer accounts to be acquired at a price determined as a multiple of either their corresponding revenues or earnings before income taxes, depreciation and amortization ("EBITDA").
-Accordingly, the Company assesses the carrying value of its intangible assets by comparison of a reasonable multiple applied to either corresponding revenues or EBITDA, as well as considering the estimated future cash flows generated by the corresponding reporting unit.
+Accordingly, for indefinite-lived intangible assets, the Company utilizes the future cash flows of the assets and valuation methodologies that are consistent with the methodologies utilized at acquisition.
+The Company assesses the carrying value of its definite-lived intangible assets by comparison of the carrying value to future cash flows generated from the asset or group of assets.
+The Company assesses the carrying value of its goodwill by comparison of the carrying value to a reasonable multiple applied to either corresponding revenues or EBITDA, as well as considering the estimated future cash flows generated by the corresponding reporting unit.
 Any impairment identified through this assessment may require that the carrying value of related intangible assets be adjusted with the impairment being reported as a component of operating expenses.
 No impairment was recorded for the years ended December 31, 2018 and 2017.